opendocsg/slw-judgments-backfill/2014_SGHC_192/report.md

 _Implied Term Argument_

-157    Mr Thio submitted that the Implied Term formed part of the SSD (and by extension, the TYC Deed) because the Implied Term satisfied the three-step framework described by the Court of Appeal in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”).
+157    Mr Thio submitted that the Implied Term formed part of the SSD (and by extension, the TYC Deed) because the Implied Term satisfied the three-step framework described by the Court of Appeal in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”).

 158    Under this three-step framework, a term would be implied _in fact_ in an agreement if: